am101j/RunAway/README.md

 # WaterRunner Game

 A Unity-based endless runner game where players navigate through obstacles and repair them to score points.
+Built to gamify user experience and promote water saving, by allowing game to be played only if meter reading suggests a lower water use!

 ## Game Overview